Pumped-storage hydroelectricity: Economic efficiency

-Taking into account evaporation losses from the exposed water surface and conversion losses, energy recovery of 70–80% or more can be achieved.
-This technique is currently the most cost-effective means of storing large amounts of electrical energy, but capital costs and the presence of appropriate geography are critical decision factors in selecting pumped-storage plant sites.
+Taking into account conversion losses and evaporation losses from the exposed water surface, energy recovery of 70–80% or more can be achieved.
+This technique is currently the most cost-effective means of storing large amounts of electrical energy, but capital costs and the necessity of appropriate geography are critical decision factors in selecting pumped-storage plant sites.

 The relatively low energy density of pumped storage systems requires either large flows and/or large differences in height between reservoirs.
-The only way to store a significant amount of energy is by having a large body of water located relatively near, but as high above as possible, a second body of water.
+The only way to store a significant amount of energy is by having a large body of water located relatively near, but as high as possible above, a second body of water.
 In some places this occurs naturally, in others one or both bodies of water were man-made.
 Projects in which both reservoirs are artificial and in which no natural inflows are involved with either reservoir are referred to as "closed loop" systems.

 These systems may be economical because they flatten out load variations on the power grid, permitting thermal power stations such as coal-fired plants and nuclear power plants that provide base-load electricity to continue operating at peak efficiency, while reducing the need for "peaking" power plants that use the same fuels as many base-load thermal plants, gas and oil, but have been designed for flexibility rather than maximal efficiency.
 Hence pumped storage systems are crucial when coordinating large groups of heterogeneous generators.
 Capital costs for pumped-storage plants are relatively high, although this is somewhat mitigated by their proven long service life of decades - and in some cases over a century, which is three to five times longer than utility-scale batteries.
-When Electricity prices become negative, pumped hydro operators may earn twice - when "buying" the electricity to pump the water to the upper reservoir at negative spot prices and again when selling the electricity at a later time when prices are high.
+When electricity prices become negative, pumped hydro operators may earn twice - when "buying" the electricity to pump the water to the upper reservoir at negative spot prices and again when selling the electricity at a later time when prices are high.

-Along with energy management, pumped storage systems help control electrical network frequency and provide reserve generation.
-Thermal plants are much less able to respond to sudden changes in electrical demand, potentially causing frequency and voltage instability.
+Along with energy management, pumped storage systems help stabilize electrical network frequency and provide reserve generation.
+Thermal plants are much less able to respond to sudden changes in electrical demand that potentially cause frequency and voltage instability.
 Pumped storage plants, like other hydroelectric plants, can respond to load changes within seconds.